leorleor/double-rainbow-fpv/README.md

 -->

 This is an alpha release, not polished.
-Figured I would share the code early on to help anyone jump start similar projects (I definitely appreciate all the examples I found out there while getting this working!).
+Figured I would share the code early on to help anyone jump start similar projects (I definitely appreciated all the examples I found out there while getting this working!).

 Here is a brief ground-based demo:
 http://youtu.be/94o_GtKqFVs?t=7m20s